Mercerenies/a-turtles-troll/README.md

 ### Version 1.20

+* A Turtle's Troll has been updated to run in Minecraft 1.20.1.
 * Looking at nylium transforms it into primed TNT.
 * Jumps may fail if you're overencumbered.
 * Eating the last bite of a cake causes it to explode.